python-pillow/Pillow/README.rst

 Installation
 ------------

-If there is a binary package for your system, that is the preferred way of obtaining Pillow.
+If there is a binary package for your system, that is the preferred way of obtaining Pillow. [[UNDONE: Binary links]]

 Building from Source
 +++++++++